-As Danny Amendola continues to recover from a dislocated clavicle, the St. Louis Rams will have to rely on other players before their game this weekend against the Green Bay Packers.
+As St. Louis Rams wide receiver Danny Amendola recovers from a dislocated clavicle, it leaves the Rams wide receiver corps thin before their game against the Green Bay Packers this Sunday.

 Amendola led the Rams in receptions and receiving yards before his injury with 32 and 395, respectively, and his production will be surely missed as they try to keep pace with Aaron Rodgers and the high-powered Packers offense.